eslint/rfcs/designs/2019-recoverable-error-handling/README.md

 > https://github.com/acornjs/acorn/search?q=raiseRecoverable

+<table><tr><td>
+<p>A crazy idea is that we can make the parsing errors which are caused by older <code>ecmaVersion</code> recoverable.
+The parser parses code with the latest <code>ecmaVersion</code> always, then reports newer syntaxes as recoverable errors with understandable messages such as "async functions are not supported in ES5.
+Please set '2017' to 'parserOptions.ecmaVersion'."
+</td></tr></table>

-### Handling [Recoverable Errors] in Other Parsers
+### § Handling [Recoverable Errors] in Other Parsers

 This RFC doesn't contain the update of custom parsers.
 But this section considers if some popular custom parsers can applicate this feature.

 - `babel-eslint`<br>
-  I don't have enough knowledge about `babel-eslint` and [Recoverable Errors].
+  I don't have enough knowledge about `babel-eslint` and recoverable errors.
 - `@typescript-eslint/parser`<br>
   TypeScript parser parses source code loosely, then provides syntax/semantic errors by API along with AST.
 So currently `@typescript-eslint/parser` manually throws syntax errors if the parse result has syntax/semantic errors.
-Therefore, it can provide [Recoverable Errors].
+Therefore, it can provide recoverable errors.
 - `vue-eslint-parser`<br>
-  It reports [HTML parse errors](https://html.spec.whatwg.org/multipage/parsing.html#parse-errors) and JavaScript syntax errors in `<template>` as [Recoverable Errors], then [vue/no-parsing-error](https://eslint.vuejs.org/rules/no-parsing-error.html) rule converts the errors to messages.
-Therefore, it can provide [Recoverable Errors].
+  It reports [HTML parse errors](https://html.spec.whatwg.org/multipage/parsing.html#parse-errors) and JavaScript syntax errors in `<template>` as recoverable errors, then [vue/no-parsing-error](https://eslint.vuejs.org/rules/no-parsing-error.html) rule converts the errors to messages.
+Therefore, it can provide recoverable errors.

 ### How should custom parsers use AST with [Recoverable Errors]?

 This feature intends to be used for the syntax errors which don't affect AST shape.
 For example, name conflicts, type errors, etc. This feature doesn't intend to support invalid AST.

-If recovering of a syntax error makes invalid AST as ESTree or unexpected mapping between AST and tokens, it should not be [Recoverable Errors].
+If recovering of a syntax error makes invalid AST as ESTree or unexpected mapping between AST and tokens, it should not be recoverable errors.

 ### How should rules support AST with [Recoverable Errors]?

-If given AST is valid along with [Recoverable Errors], rules should support that case.
+If given AST is valid along with recoverable errors, rules should support that case.

 If mapping between AST nodes and tokens was broken, probably rules cannot support that case.

 ## Documentation

-- [Disabling Rules with Inline Comments](https://eslint.org/docs/user-guide/configuring#disabling-rules-with-inline-comments) section should note about [Recoverable Errors].
-The directive comments cannot hide the [Recoverable Errors].
+- [Disabling Rules with Inline Comments](https://eslint.org/docs/user-guide/configuring#disabling-rules-with-inline-comments) section should note about recoverable errors.
+The directive comments cannot hide the recoverable errors.
-- [Working with Custom Parsers](https://eslint.org/docs/developer-guide/working-with-custom-parsers) should describe about `options.recoverableErrors` and `recoverableErrors` property of the returned value.
+- [Working with Custom Parsers](https://eslint.org/docs/developer-guide/working-with-custom-parsers) page should describe about `options.recoverableErrors` and `recoverableErrors` property of the returned value.
 Custom parsers can use `recoverableErrors` property instead of throwing fatal errors to report syntax errors.
+- [Command Line Interface](https://eslint.org/docs/user-guide/command-line-interface) page should describe the newly `--verify-on-recoverable-parsing-errors` option.
+- [Node.js API](https://eslint.org/docs/6.0.0/developer-guide/nodejs-api) page should describe the newly `verifyOnRecoverableParsingErrors` option.

 ## Drawbacks